MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

 ---
-title: Quickstart - Initialization for Microsoft Information Protection (MIP) SDK C# clients
+title: Quickstart - Initialization for Microsoft Purview Information Protection SDK C# clients
-description: A quickstart showing you how to write the initialization logic for a Microsoft Information Protection (MIP) SDK C# client applications.
+description: A quickstart showing you how to write the initialization logic for a Microsoft Purview Information Protection SDK C# client applications.
 author: tommoser
 ms.service: information-protection
 ms.topic: quickstart